 It is not recommended to drink alcohol while on naproxen.
 Naproxen is in a class of pain relievers called nonsteroidal anti-inflammatory drugs (NSAIDs), which include ibuprofen and aspirin.

 One of the most dangerous side effects of NSAIDs like naproxen is that they can increase bleeding risk.
 Doctors aren’t quite sure how they increase bleeding risk, but it is a side effect that has shown up in multiple large studies.
-Alcohol can also increase bleeding risk, especially among people who have struggled with alcohol use for a long time.
+Alcohol can also increase bleeding risk, especially among people who have a long history of alcohol abuse.

 Increased Risk of Bleeding